FAQs | High Hill Christian Camp & Retreat

 Our pick-up process is super easy and is being refined every summer to make things even easier and smoother for your camper’s departure.
 Please note, these instructions are current as of this FAQ posting, but as summer approaches, some things may be changed or adjusted to improve our system even more.

-• You will proceed to drive your car IN FRONT of our dining hall/Nebel Hall where we will have you pull up beside our covered porch area.
+• You will proceed to drive your car IN FRONT of the CMC where we will have you pull up into our covered porch area.

 • IF YOUR CHILD HAS MEDICATION: We have lists with our campers who have medication highlighted, so we should be grabbing that for you, but please make sure that we hand that to you before you pull out.